Finding new water resources, including Royalties for Regions-funded programs and other drilling programs to explore resources across the state.

 Integrated water and land use planning based on the principles of total water cycle management.

 Licences and how to apply, licensing policies, forms to download and answers to questions frequently asked by current and prospective licensees.

 Find out who is eligible to trade water entitlements and how applications are assessed.
 Click here to identify potential trading partners from the Water Register.

 Current legislation for which the Department of Water assists the Minister for Water.
 Click here for current WA legislation.

-The Western Australian Government’s position on reform of policy and legislation to deliver water resource management legislation that is flexible, progressive and capable of managing water today and in the future.
+We are updating our policy and legislation to deliver water resource management legislation that is flexible, progressive and capable of managing water today and in the future.